Particular/docs.particular.net/tutorials/monitoring-setup/index.md

 snippet: SetupMonitoring-ConfigureMetrics

+> [!NOTE]
-NOTE: If you are using the MSMQ transport then you also need to specify the machine where the monitoring queue is located. i.e. `Particular.Monitoring@MACHINENAME`.
+> If you are using the MSMQ transport then you also need to specify the machine where the monitoring queue is located. i.e. `Particular.Monitoring@MACHINENAME`.
 This should be the same machine where your monitoring instance is installed.

+> [!NOTE]
-NOTE: When using the MSMQ transport it is also necessary to install queue length metrics [reporter](/monitoring/metrics/msmq-queue-length.md) package.
+> When using the MSMQ transport it is also necessary to install queue length metrics [reporter](/monitoring/metrics/msmq-queue-length.md) package.
 The queue length troubleshooting [guide](/monitoring/metrics/queue-length-troubleshooting.md) contains more details on possible problems with the monitoring setup.

 ## Smoke Test